Skip to main content

 • Each response maps to a single ContextRequest

-POST /brand_agents//auction_result Operators MAY notify Brand Agents of win or loss outcomes for transparency or optimization.
+POST /brand_agents/brand_agent_id/auction_result Operators MAY notify Brand Agents of win or loss outcomes for transparency or optimization.

 AIP uses a time-bounded auction window to ensure low latency and predictable outcomes.

-• The Operator computes the available bid window by subtracting operator overhead (embedding generation, search, filtering, dispatch) from the platform’s latency budget
+• The Operator computes the available response window by subtracting operator overhead

-• The window begins when the Operator publishes the ContextRequest
+• The auction window begins when the Operator distributes the ContextRequest to matching Brand Agents

-• Brand Agents must submit a BidResponse before the computed window expires
+• Brand Agents must submit responses before the window expires

 • If no latency_budget_ms is provided, the Operator uses a default fallback